-- Suitability to pursue a professional activity;
+- suitability to pursue a professional activity;

-- Economic and financial standing;
+- economic and financial standing;

-- Technical and professional ability.
+- technical and professional ability.

-It is highly unlikely that you'll ever need to use all of the available selection criteria in a single procurement exercise.
-You must make sure you only use criteria that are relevant to the contract.
+It's highly unlikely that you'll ever need to use all of the available selection criteria in a single procurement exercise.
+You must only use criteria that are relevant to the contract.